crops/eclipse-crops/README.md

 7. Click on the Browse... button and enter "https://raw.githubusercontent.com/crops/eclipse-crops/deprecated-eclipse-crops-mars/releng/CROPS.setup" into the File box.
 8. Wait a little bit while Oomph scans the file.
 9. Click Ok to exit the file browser dialog.
 10. A new "CROPS" project should now be added under ```<User>```.
-Select it and click Next.
+Either select it and click on the down arrow in the Catalog box below or double-click on it.
+11. Click Finish.
-11. The Ooomp installer will now download and install all the required plugins and jar files and create an eclipse instance.
+12. The Ooomp installer will now download and install all the required plugins and jar files and create an eclipse instance.
-12. Click Finish to launch it.
+13. It will also create a new workspace and perform a git clone of the CROPS plugin projects and import them.

 > NOTE: If you deselected "Bundle Pools", you would also get your own "p2" repository in the newly created environment.
 This allows you to develop in more than one version of Eclipse.

 Once the installer has finished downloading, it should launch the new Eclipse environment for you.
-If we had it all figured out already, it would also have downloaded the ```eclipse-crops``` plugin source and imported the projects into your workspace.
-We don't have it all figured out already.
+It should also download the ```eclipse-crops``` plugin source and import the projects into your workspace.
+At the bottom of the eclipse window that launched you should see a green and yellow arrows that look like a yin-yang.
+They will spin while it is updating/downloading.
+If all goes well you should see a green check mark.
+If there is a problem with the *.setup file or the downloads or your proxies, you will instead see a red 'X'.

 ### How to import the projects into your workspace (the semi-automatic Egit way)
 1. Choose a workspace.